An Introduction to Immigration and other Visas to New Zealand

-New Zealand welcomes migrants who are skilled, qualified, and those who will help their country by bringing in their valuable traits.
+New Zealand welcomes migrants who are skilled, qualified and those who will help their country by bringing in their valuable traits.
 New Zealand also offers opportunities for family reunification by allowing residents and citizens to sponsor family members for residence.
 So whether you want to start a business in New Zealand or visit family and friends, we can make it happen.

 Skilled Migrant Category

-The Skilled Migrant Category is the main path to residence in New Zealand.
+The Skilled Migrant Category is the main path to a residence in New Zealand.
 It is designed to make sure that people migrating to New Zealand have the skills the country needs.
 This category works on a points system.
-Points are earned on the basis of your qualifications, work experience and job, or job offer, in New Zealand.
+Points are earned on the basis of your qualifications, work experience, and job, or job offer, in New Zealand.

 Business and Investment Category

 If you’re thinking of investing or establishing a business in New Zealand, we can offer business advantages and an environment that you’ll enjoy as well.